 6. An applicant may be exempted from the requirement if they cannot meet it through the means described in 1., 2. or 4. above and has a documented disability1 that would affect their ability to meet the requirement by completing a standardized language fluency test, as described in 3.
 Such exemption will be considered on a case-by-case basis by the Registration Committee.

 - An applicant who can provide acceptable evidence of fluency will be deemed to have met the language fluency requirement for registration.

-- An applicant who cannot provide sufficient evidence of fluency will be notified that he/she cannot be registered until he/she has met this requirement.
+- An applicant who cannot provide sufficient evidence of fluency will be notified that they cannot be registered until they have met this requirement.

-- An applicant who can satisfy the Registration Committee that he/she should be exempted from the requirement based on the criteria indicated in 5. above may be exempted from meeting the requirement.
+- An applicant who can satisfy the Registration Committee that they should be exempted from the requirement based on the criteria indicated in 5 or 6 above may be exempted from meeting the requirement.

 1 The Access for Ontarians with Disabilities Act defines “disability” as:

 a. any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device,

 b. a condition of mental impairment or a developmental disability,

 c. a learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language,